 assesses deficits in the ability to experience pleasure from non physical stimuli such as other people, talking, exchanging expressions of feelings (e.g., “A car ride is much more enjoyable if someone is with me.”). (from http://www.columbia.edu/cu/ssw/projects/pmap/docs/chmielewski_chapman.pdf)

-Definition contributed by RPoldrack about eight months agoMember of collection: Chapman Scales No relations have yet been associated.
+Definition contributed by RPoldrack about nine months agoMember of collection: Chapman Scales No relations have yet been associated.
 CONDITIONS

 No conditions have yet been associated.